albertosantini/conpa/README.markdown

     - '#asset-stats-list2'

-- *Routes*: /ConPA/getKeyStatistics
+- *Route*: /ConPA/getKeyStatistics

-- *Events*
+- *Event*

     - stats.asset.conpa, subscribed when an asset is added to the basket.

 portfolioOptimization
 ---------------------

 - *Description*: It displays the optimal weights of the assets in the basket at two reference dates: today and the reference date (default is year to date).
   It draw two pie charts and a one bar chart related to the performance of the portfolio since the reference date until today.

 - *Tags*: